-The very concept of devising a physical building that would house the rich written collection of an errant people was a conceptual tour-de-force.
-We decided to focus on the decision of placing the building in Jerusalem and explore the Jerusalem stone as a starting point.
-The 'quarry' became the generating image, referring to the seminal character of the Jewish literary corpus.
+The very concept of devising a physical building to house the rich written collection of an errant people was a conceptual tour-de-force.
+We decided to focus on the very decision of placing the building in Jerusalem and explore the Jerusalem stone as a starting point.
+The 'quarry' became the generating image, a reference to the seminal character of the Jewish literary corpus.

 We opted for open-ended architectural language and compositional principles, reflecting the open-endedness of the Jewish tradition.
-(Capacity: Member of Prus Architects Invited Team as Chief designer)
+Chief Designer in the team of Prus Architects (invited team)

-(invitation to second stage of competition, 1994) This proposal was prepared as an invitation to the second stage of the International Competition for the design of the New Campus of the University of Cyprus.
-The site was was placed along the 'Greek'-'Turkish' 'border', hinting that the University should be in some way a healing factor in this long political dispute.
+(invitation to second stage of competition, 1994) This proposal was prepared following an invitation to participate in the second stage of the International Competition for the design of the New Campus of the University of Cyprus in Nicosia.
+The site was was placed along the 'Greek'-'Turkish' 'border', hinting that the University campus should in some way act as a healing factor in this long political dispute.
 Our proposal envisioned a quadrantal division of the territory, based on existing 'facts on ground': the open fields, the forest, the agricultural plots, and the adjacent village.
 The proposed campus was placed in the center of the cross, the University dorms located between the village and the main public buildings of the campus.

 The competition goals were to explore the main Tel-Aviv Boulevards.
 We saw this competition as an opportunity to find a nexus to the unclear and diffuse urban structure of Tel-Aviv.
 Our proposal included connecting the three main boulevards enhanced as a main spine, the extremities of this arch reaching the sea.
 This new combined boulevard would define an 'inner' and an 'outer' city.
 Along the boulevards, we allowed buildings to regroup as larger structures, more suitable to a main boulevard.
 The space between buildings, and the wasted 'pilotis' floors were filled to create new commercial spaces that could enhance the street experience. (with H. Schwartz and A. Sivan)